 The locals held a protest that led the state officials to introduce the law.

-Jessica’s Law, like the Megan’s Law, help protect the public from Sex Offenders.
+Jessica’s Law, like the Megan’s Law, helps protect the public from Sex Offenders.

 The death of Jessica Lunsford let to the introduction of sex offenders Registry in Florida.
 The Registry provides to the public, information on persons with a history of sex crimes in Florida.
 The law makes sure that the address and mug shots of sex offenders are available on the Internet.